jameszhou12138/jameszhou12138.github.io/_pages/about.md

   - /about.html
 ---

 I'm James Zhou, a master degree candidate in Computer Technology of Beijing University of Posts and Telecommunications (BUPT).

-My research focuses on self driving and bionic robots.
+My research focuses on self-driving and bionic robots.

 ## Educational experience